capnramses/gfx_expmts/Readme.md

 projects, and volatile software.
 Mostly OpenGL but some other graphics-related stuff too.
 If a project turns into a reusable library it most likely ends up in the [apg](https://github.com/capnramses/apg) repository of mini libraries.

+## Building and Running

+This repository uses [Git LFS](https://git-lfs.github.com/) for binary files.
+Set LFS up after cloning the repository or you'll have lots of mysterious 1kB files that don't work properly.

+There is no guaranty a demo here builds or runs.
+Usually each folder has a `main.c`.
+Sometimes a `Makefile` or a `build.sh` for some platforms.
+Some demos are WebGL so need to run in Browser and may require a local server.
+A simple http-server installed with npm or Python is usually the easiest option.

 ## Contents

 | numerus | titulus                     | descriptio                                                                 | status              |